-FEATURES OF CHOICE BASED CREDIT SYSTEM PG COURSES
+FEATURES OF CHOICE BASED CREDIT SYSTEM

+PG COURSES

-The Autonomous (1978) St. Joseph's College, Reaccredited with A+ Grade from NAAC (2006), had introduced the Choice Based Credit System (CBCS) for PG courses from the academic year 2001 - 2002.
-As per the guidelines of Tamil Nadu State Council of Higher Education (TANSCHE) and the Bharathidasan University, the College has reformulated the CBCS in 2008 - 2009 by incorporating the uniqueness and integrity of the college.
+The Autonomous (1978) St. Joseph's College, accredited with Five Star status in 2001, Re-accredited with A+ Grade from NAAC (2006), Re-accredited with A Grade from NAAC (3rd cycle), had introduced the Choice Based Credit System (CBCS) for PG courses from the academic year 2001-2002.
+As per the guidelines of Tamil Nadu State Council of Higher Education (TANSCHE) and the Bharathidasan University, the College has reformulated the CBCS in 2008-2009 by incorporating the uniqueness and integrity of the college.